mlswg/mls-protocol/draft-ietf-mls-protocol.md

     }
 } MLSMessageContentTBS;
 ~~~~~

+Recipients of an MLSMessage MUST verify the signature with the key depending on
+the `sender_type` of the sender as described above.

 The confirmation tag value confirms that the members of the group have arrived
 at the same state of the group.